miriamposner/tableau_maps_2/tableau-mapping-2--geolocation-and-basemaps.md

-# Tableau Mapping 2: Geolocation and basemaps
+# Tableau Mapping 2: Geocoding, layers, and basemaps

 We've learned to make a map in Tableau, and we've learned how to filter and sort points.
 Tableau can actually do quite a bit more than that, though.